KacperMroz/Automat_biletowy/README.md

-# Student project about Ticket Machine written in Python.
+# Student project about Ticket Machine written in Python...

 ## Functionality